Pumpkin Cupcakes with Brown Sugar Swiss Meringue Buttercream

 - Whisk until warm and sugar are dissolved (mixture should feel completely smooth when rubbed between your fingers), 2 to 3 minutes.
 Remove from heat.

-- With a mixer on medium speed, whisk egg white mixture for 5 minutes (using the whisk attachment).
+- With a mixer on medium speed, whisk the egg white mixture for 5 minutes (using the whisk attachment).

 - Reduce speed to medium and switch to the flat beater attachment.
 Add butter, one piece at a time, beating well after each addition.
 Keep mixing until the butter incorporates into the meringue, about 3-4 minutes.
 Once it comes together, keep beating until the buttercream is smooth.
 It takes a little bit but keep on mixing.
 IT WILL COME TOGETHER.